DayZ

 If you have NVGs, hold L to flip them over your eyes.
 If they don't have a battery, it won't do anything.
 But you'll look sick as fuck tbh.

 Tap G to change your stance into throwing the item in your hand.
 The longer you charge your throw by holding left click, the farther the item will go.
-Release G to throw.
+Release left click to throw, or press anything else to cancel.

 Hold G to drop the item in your hand onto the ground where you're standing.

-When it comes to throwing grenades, keep in mind you can't prime a grenade in this game (holding it in your hand unpinned to shorten the detonation time before throwing) - anymore at least.
-Please note that the center of your screen is NOT where your item will go to, it's skewed.
+When it comes to throwing grenades, keep in mind you can't prime a grenade in this game anymore (holding it in your hand unpinned to shorten the detonation time before throwing).
+Please note that the center of your screen/crosshair is NOT a good indicator for where your item will go to, it's off-center.
 Throwing items accurately is absolutely a skill you will understand with practice only.
+Get to throwing!

 * Emotes

 To emote, press one of the Function buttons.
 Press the same button to stop emoting.
 Some emotes are slightly longer than others, and you can't animation cancel.
 There are a TON of emotes in this game and I highly recommend assigning your own emotes to the function keys.
-My favorite - "silent".
+Like my favorite - called Silent.
 Your character will hold a finger to their lips as if they're going shhhh...

 F1 is to put your hand up in a greeting